|

 to tease readers, Connelly is a righteous writer of unparalleled skill, Jonathan Kellerman on steroids.”

-Julie Compton’s Rescuing Olivia is an “intriguing read with more twists than a plate of rotini
+Julie Compton’s Rescuing Olivia is a five-star story of love and devotion.

 Bad Cop by Paul Bacon “deserves a galaxy of stars.”